michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 10. And had commanded him concerning this thing, that he should not go after other gods: but he kept not that which the Lord commanded.

-11. Wherefore the Lord said unto Solomon, Forasmuch as this is done of thee, and thou hast not kept my covenant and my statutes, which I have commanded thee, I will surely rend the kingdom from thee, and will give it to thy servant.is done…: Heb. is with thee
+11. Wherefore the Lord said unto Solomon, Forasmuch as this is done of thee, and thou hast not kept my covenant and my statutes, which I have commanded thee, I will surely rend the kingdom from thee, and will give it to thy servant.

 12. Notwithstanding in thy days I will not do it for David thy father’s sake: but I will rend it out of the hand of thy son.